HenryNebula/Personalization_Final_Project/README.md

 ## Local testing and debugging
 Say if you want to debug your own model using existing methods and functions, follow the following step:

+1. extract ML20M dataset first from the zip file
+    ```bash
+    # suppose you are in the root dir of this repo
+    cd data/
+    unzip ml-20m.zip
+    ```

-1. Create a directory called "test" under the root directory and after this step, the repo should look like this:
+2. Create a directory called "test" under the root directory and after this step, the repo should look like this:
     ```bash
     .
     ├── data